 If you choose to submit by regular mail, please enclose a S.A.S.E., with enough postage to return your poems.
 Otherwise, we will recycle manuscripts.
 Submissions without an S.A.S.E. will not be read.

-Beginning in 2018, all contest entries must be submitted through Submittable.
+Beginning with the 2018 International Poetry Contest, all contest entries must be submitted through Submittable.
+We will not read any contest poems submitted by mail.

 For General Submissions, we prefer: